ToneSyvertsen/NLP/exercices/nlp_q_ch_3.md

 ```

-b)Use nltk.regexp_tokenize() to create a tokenizer that tokenizes the following kinds of expression: monetary amounts; dates; names of people and organizations.this was a lot of word see https://github.com/ToneSyvertsen/nltk/blob/master/ch_three/9.py
+b)Use nltk.regexp_tokenize() to create a tokenizer that tokenizes the following kinds of expression: monetary amounts; dates; names of people and organizations.this was a lot of word see https://github.com/ToneSyvertsen/nltk/blob/master/ch_three/9.py (forked from walsbr)

 10. ☼ Rewrite the following loop as a list comprehension: